Jan 27, 2026

 Program Notes

-All Nursing (HL and NU) courses must be completed with a grade of C (75%) or higher.
-All Cs are not equal, i.e. 73 and 74 are not passing.
+All Nursing (HL and NU) courses must be completed with a grade of (75%) or higher.

 This program qualifies as an Alternative Transfer Agreement (MassTransfer) with select public institutions in Massachusetts.
 For more information, visit www.mass.edu/masstransfer.